Into the Jaws of Death: Robert F. Sargent

+Sargent (left) shows fellow Coast Guardsman Clyde Wilson a photograph of the sinking landing craft that Wilson evacuated on D-Day.

-Robert Fred Sargent (July 19, 1918 – March 27, 1969) was a United States Coast Guard chief petty officer; was a photographers mate best known for taking Into the Jaws of Death.
-He was from Summit, New Jersey.
+Robert Fred Sargent (July 19, 1918 – March 27, 1969) was a United States Coast Guard chief petty officer, a photographers mate best known for capturing the image Into the Jaws of Death.
+He was from Summit, New Jersey, and a veteran of the invasions of Sicily, Italy, and Normandy.